speedata/xts-doc/docs/manual/commandline.md

 :   Run Lua process before the publishing run

 `--jobname=NAME`
-:   The name of the resulting PDF file (without extension), default is 'publisher'
+:   The name of the resulting PDF file (without extension), default is 'xts'

 `--layout=NAME`
 :   Name of the layout file.
 Defaults to 'layout.xml'